WHATS HOT

 As your uterus grows during pregnancy, it puts extra pressure on your bladder.
 This can start as early as 2–3 weeks after conception.
 Remember, it’s not just your baby that’s growing.
 Your uterus is thickening and a placenta and fluid are being created.
 All of which can contribute to that feeling of pressure on your bladder.

-The breasts may become larger or more tender due to an increase in estrogen levels.
-This can happen during puberty, pregnancy, or taking control pills.
+The breasts may become larger or more tender due to an in estrogen levels.
+This can happen during puberty, pregnancy, or taking birth control pills.
 Many women also experience this change breasts during their menstrual cycle.

 As your pregnancy progresses, you may start to notice that your breasts feel swollen or tender.
 This is normal, and usually starts around 3 weeks into the pregnancy.
-However, don’t a maternity bra just yet!
+However, don’t buy a maternity just yet!
 Your breasts will continue to grow throughout the pregnancy.

 At around 2 to 4 weeks after conception, you may notice that the dark ring around your nipple (the areola) starts to get darker and wider.
-Some think that the darker color helps the newborn find the nipples for breastfeeding.
+Some think that the darker color helps the newborn find the nipples for .

 Nausea, fatigue, and food cravings are common early pregnancy symptoms.
 However, they can start as early as 8 to 10 weeks after conception.
 So, if you’re feeling exhausted, it’s important to give yourself a break.
 Your body is going through major changes, and it needs time to adjust to the new process of growing a baby.
 These symptoms should go away by the end of your first trimester.